paradicms/native/app/forms/README.md

     * Add a new instance to view/edit and select it
     * Delete an instance
 * Given a selected instance of a top-level shape
-    * View single-value properties
+    * View single-value imageProperties
         * Connected instance (other top-level shape)
         * Date-time
         * Enum
         * Number
         * String
         * Sub-instance (blank node)
-    * Edit (delete and update) single-value properties
+    * Edit (delete and update) single-value imageProperties
         * Boolean
         * Connected instance (other top-level shape)
         * Date-time